docsforadobe/premiere-plugin-guide/docs/gpu-effects-transitions/PrGPU-SDK-macros.rst

 You can also compile kernels (which is always the case for CUDA) at plugin compile time, in which case you don't need the python script, or a separate preprocessing run.
 You will need to package the compiled kernel in your plugin if you go this route.

-The ProcAmp plugin example uses a preprocessing step for OpenCL and Metal.
+The ProcAmp example uses a preprocessing step for OpenCL.

 ----